Surgical Antibiotic Prophylaxis

 - Teicoplanin dosing and administration.

 - Antibiotic re-dosing advice if >1.5L blood loss.

 - Antibiotic re-dosing advice in prolonged surgery.

 Post-operative intra-abdominal infection

 If antibiotic therapy for post-operative intra-abdominal infection is required, contact microbiology for advice.
-In the meantime empirical antibiotic regimens for intra-abdominal infection can be found here.
-If antibiotic therapy for post-operative infection is required, treat empirically as per anatomical source and review cultures.
+In the meantime, empirical antibiotic regimens for intra-abdominal infection can be found here.
+If antibiotic therapy for post-operative infection is required, treat empirically as per anatomical source (see the main infection section or Infection Management Guideline Poster) and review cultures.